FBruzzesi/fbruzzesi.github.io/docs/blog/posts/2024-01-28-an-ode-to-simplicity.md

 ## Unix philosophy

-As last but not least mention, consider the [Unix philosophy][unix-wiki], a timeless testament to the power of simplicity.
+As last but not least mention, consider the [Unix philosophy][unix-wiki]{:target="_blank"}, a timeless testament to the power of simplicity.
 Its core tenets – "Do One Thing and Do It Well" and "Write Programs to Work Together" – have inspired generations of developers.
 By adhering to these principles, we create modular, easily understandable code that stands the test of time.

 ## Conclusion